Jaydon Mickens: Indianapolis Colts

-On December 19, 2023, Mickens was signed to the Indianapolis Colts practice squad.
+On December 19, 2023, Mickens was signed to the Indianapolis Colts' practice squad.
 He was not signed to a reserve/future contract after the season and thus became a free agent upon the expiration of his practice squad contract.

 DC Defenders

 On January 30, 2025, Mickens signed with the DC Defenders of the United Football League (UFL).

+He helped lead the Defenders to the 2025 UFL championship, and was the oldest player on the field.

+Birmingham Stallions

+On January 13, 2026, Mickens was selected by the Birmingham Stallions in the 2026 UFL draft.

-Personal
+Personal life

 Mickens was arrested in Los Angeles on a felony firearm charge on March 11, 2021.